nicktolhurst/nicktolhurst.github.io/_posts/2023-03-17-7-days-of-clojure-1.md

 Where to start?

-1. **Google 'how to install closure'**
+1. **Google "how to install closure"**
-2. **Click on 'Show instead "how to install clojure"'**
+2. **Click on "Show instead 'how to install clojure'"**

-After poking around the many different ways to get **clojure** installed - and some failed attempts at WSL2 installs 🥴 - I found that vscode has an extension/environment - [Calva](https://calva.io/).
+After poking around the many different ways to get **clojure** installed - and some failed attempts with WSL2 🥴 - I found that vscode has an extension/environment - [Calva](https://calva.io/).

-This was a no-brainer choice.
+This was a no-brainer.
 Though I am also interested in learning [Emacs](https://www.gnu.org/software/emacs/), [Vim](https://www.vim.org/), and the numerous other editors out there (and I will, I promise), I am already familiar with [vscode](https://code.visualstudio.com/), and I'm here to give **clojure** my best effort and full attention.

+Installing Calva is easy.
+Below is the one-liner, or you could use the UI.

+{% highlight bash %}
+code --install-extension  betterthantomorrow.calva
+{% endhighlight %}

-Installing Calva was as easy as `code --install-extension  betterthantomorrow.calva`.
-It is also admirably beginner friendly, with its interactive getting-started guide.
-To start this, press`ctrl` + `shift` + `p`, type: `calfig`, press`enter` (you will learn more about these tasks in the guide!).
+It is also admirably beginner friendly, with an interactive getting-started guide that has a witty style.
+To start this, press`ctrl`+`shift`+`p`, type: `calfig`, press `enter` (you will learn more about these tasks in the guide!).

 Wow.
 This looks nerdy 🤓.
 I'll wait to get stuck in; first, some reading: